9/12 (From Diary 2)

 Lodge.
 Another long, rough road leads to a fantastic luxurious

 lodge.
-Here are room for eight in total, prises start at 3800 - if you share
+Here are room for eight in total, prises start at 3800 - for

 a hut.
 I have to pay 5000ZAR a night.
 The reserve can only be reach